Nanima Series Background

 Continue reading “Nanima is Published”

-Nanima (Book 1 of Dadirri Series): Discovery
+Nanima (Book 1 of Nanima Series): Discovery

 Happy new year, 2022.
 May you make the most of this year.
 Here is the beginning of a new story to start the year!

 Nanima lay in a pretty-as-a-picture valley at the joining point of two living, breathing rivers.
 The small country town had an English name, but Nanima was its ancient-as-the-rivers Aboriginal one.
+When discovering it, English explorer, Oxley, said, “It is beautifully picturesque.”
+Of course, he didn’t really discover it.
+Even before the local people knew it, the valley and rivers knew themselves.